 From 16 November to 21 December 2018 IP Australia sought public comment on the exposure draft of the Intellectual Property Laws Amendment (Productivity Commission Response Part 2 and Other Measures) Regulations 2018.
 This consultation has now closed.

 Thank you to all who contributed and provided submissions to our consultation.
-IP Australia is considering the submissions and will respond in due course.

 The regulations are associated with the Intellectual Property Laws Amendment (Productivity Commission Response Part 2 and Other Measures) Bill 2018.
 Consultation on the text of the Bill closed on 31 August 2018.

 Together, the Bill and associated regulations will enable further aspects of the Government’s response to the Productivity Commission’s (PC) inquiry into Australia’s intellectual property (IP) arrangements.
 The Bill and associated regulations will also streamline processes and make it easier to apply for and maintain IP rights.

 Parts 1-3 of the draft regulations make changes that are consequential to the proposed changes in the Bill and include:

 - Amendments to support phasing out of the innovation patent system

 - Amendments that are consequential to the changes made in Crown Use in the proposed Bill

 - Amendments that are consequential to the proposed changes made to compulsory licensing in the proposed Bill